Frequently Asked Questions

 What do you see as the major issue(s) facing your school district?
 Public education?

-Most importantly, we need to ensure we plan for and implement engaging programs needed to ensure our children will be on a solid educational and social-emotional footing as we move to the end of pandemic learning environment.
+Most importantly, we need to ensure we plan for and implement engaging programs needed to ensure our children will be on a solid educational and social-emotional footing.
 We need to ensure GCSD can provide a safe learning environment for our students and staff, with an eye to spaces which can engage students with different learning styles.
 To that end, financing is always a hurdle, so we need to be fiscally responsible in our choices.

 What issues do you believe your district needs to address in its academic program and offerings?
 What changes would you recommend?